 Dry mouth is a very common condition, affecting up to one-third of the population.
 However, in people with type 1 and type 2 diabetes, the incidence of xerostomia increases significantly, reaching as high as 50% of diabetic patients.

-For people with diabetes, a true vicious cycle develops: high blood sugar levels lead to similarly high glucose concentrations in the saliva.
-Harmful microorganisms that naturally live in the mouth (usually kept in check by the immune system and by saliva) feed on sugars.
-When faced with an especially abundant “buffet,” they proliferate, leading to conditions such as stomatitis or oral thrush.
-In addition, the presence of these pathogenic microorganisms increases the acidity of the oral cavity; without the buffering effect of saliva, this acidity damages the tooth enamel.
+In the case of individuals affected by diabetes, a true vicious cycle develops: high blood sugar levels lead to an equally high concentration of glucose in the saliva.
+The harmful microorganisms that naturally inhabit the mouth — and are normally kept under control by the immune system and the action of saliva — feed precisely on sugars.
+Faced with a particularly abundant feast, they therefore thrive, leading to conditions such as stomatitis or oral thrush.
+Furthermore, the presence of these pathogenic microorganisms acidifies the oral cavity; in the absence of the correct buffering action of saliva, this acidity damages tooth enamel.

 There are several causes behind dry mouth in people with diabetes, and all should be considered as part of proper disease management.

-Diabetic patients are more prone to dehydration.
-In diabetes, glucose tends to build up in the bloodstream.
-The kidneys are therefore forced to “work overtime” to filter and absorb this excess sugar.
-If diabetes is not properly controlled with the right treatment, the kidneys may struggle to perform this task: excess glucose is expelled through the urine, drawing additional fluids from body tissues through osmosis.
-This leads to dehydration, which is further aggravated by the tendency toward more frequent urination in people with diabetes.
+Patients with diabetes are more susceptible to dehydration.
+In the presence of this disease, glucose — a type of sugar — tends to accumulate in the blood.
+The kidneys are therefore forced to work overtime to filter and absorb this excess sugar.
+If diabetes is not correctly managed with the appropriate therapy, the kidneys may struggle to perform this task: the excess glucose is then expelled together with urine, drawing further fluids from the tissues through osmosis.
+This leads to dehydration, which is further exacerbated by the tendency towards more frequent urination in diabetic patients.

 Another major warning sign – and one of the most serious conditions linked to diabetes – is elevated blood sugar levels.
 Hyperglycemia carries several risks, including long-term vision loss.
-But even in its earlier stages, excess blood sugar can lead to high concentrations of glucose in saliva as well.
-As a result, people with poorly controlled diabetes are more vulnerable both to xerostomia as a symptom of hyperglycemia and to conditions that include dry mouth among their manifestations.
-For example, oral candidiasis (or thrush) thrives in sugar-rich environments… which can be particularly concerning for people with diabetes.
+But even at earlier stages, excess blood sugar can translate into a high concentration of glucose in the saliva as well.
+This consequently makes people with uncontrolled diabetes more susceptible both to xerostomia as a symptom of hyperglycaemia, and to diseases that count dry mouth among their symptoms.
+Oral candidiasis or oral thrush, for example, thrives in sugar-rich environments… and for people with diabetes, this can be a matter of considerable concern!

 Finally, some medications used to treat diabetes may also list dry mouth as a side effect.